THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Group has an integrated Enterprise Risk Management (ERM) model inspired by international best practices, involving the entire corporate organisation and governance bodies, each within its sphere of competence.
 According to the field’s guidelines and best practices, the main objective of ERM activities is to ensure optimal identification, measurement, management and monitoring of company risks.

 The ERM model considers the main types of risk that may compromise the achievement of strategic objectives, harm the company’s assets and compromise the value of the Moncler and Stone Island brands or the companies’ reputation.
-It is integrated in, and functional to, the relevant decision-making processes.
+The Model is integrated and functional in the relevant decision-making processes as well as in the development of products and services.

 • Strategic Risk